S2S (mathematics)

-In mathematics, S2S is the monadic second order theory with two successors.
+In mathematics, S2S is the monadic second-order theory with two successors.
+Its first-order objects are finite binary strings.
 It is one of the most expressive natural decidable theories known, with many decidable theories interpretable in S2S.
 Its decidability was proved by Rabin in 1969.

 Basic properties

-The first order objects of S2S are finite binary strings.
-The second order objects are arbitrary sets (or unary predicates) of finite binary strings.
-S2S has functions s→s0 and s→s1 on strings, and predicate s∈S (equivalently, S(s)) meaning string s belongs to set S.
+The first-order objects of S2S are finite binary strings.
+The second-order objects are arbitrary sets (or unary predicates) of finite binary strings.
+S2S has functions s↦s0 and s↦s1 that add one more character to a string, and a predicate s∈S (equivalently, S(s)) meaning string s belongs to set S. The two strings s0 and s1 are the two successors of s from which this theory is named.